Topl/daml-on-topl/spec/modules/organization.md

 ##### `AssetIou_UpdateAsset`

-By exericsing this choice the requestor initiates the modification of an asset on chain through the creation of a `AssetTransferRequest`.
+By exercising this choice the requestor initiates the modification of an asset on chain through the creation of a `AssetTransferRequest`.

 ###### Parameters